Jesterhearts/piece/README.md

 - The yaml tags are UpperCamelCase versions of the snake_case field names for oneofs in the proto definitions.
 E.g. `battlefield_modifier` is `!BattlefieldModifier` and `modify_target` is `!ModifyTarget` for the `effect` oneof field in the `Effects` proto.
-- Mana sources (e.g. cave, treasure) and mana restrictions (e.g. only spend on activated abilities) are expressed in `SCREAMING_SNAKE_CASE`.

 ---